 1) Clean the outside

-Start by cleaning the exterior surface of the coffee maker.
-Just use a piece of cloth or towel dampened with warm soapy water to wipe off the dust from the exterior of the coffeemaker.
+You can start by cleaning the outer surface of the coffee maker by dampening a cloth or towel with warm soapy water and wiping off the surface.

 Don’t use a scorching pad or anything abrasive otherwise, the body of the coffee maker will become full of scratches.